 An example of repudiate is to go against an argument in a debate.

-Origin: < L repudiatus, pp. of repudiare, to put away, divorce < repudium, separation, a divorce < re-, away, back + base of pudere, to feel shame
+Origin of repudiatefrom Classical Latin repudiatus, past participle of repudiare, to put away, divorce from repudium, separation, a divorce from re-, away, back + base of pudere, to feel shame

 - To reject the validity or authority of: “Chaucer … not only came to doubt the worth of his extraordinary body of work, but repudiated it” ( Joyce Carol Oates )

 - To reject emphatically as unfounded, untrue, or unjust: repudiated the accusation.